leticialopesmartins/leticialopesmartins/README.md

 - 🌧️ Extreme events (droughts and heavy rainfall)
 - 🗺️ Geoprocessing applied to hydrology
 - 📊 Data analysis using **R** and **Python**
-- 🔎 Data validation and statistical distribution fitting
-- 🛰️ Remote sensing and satellite-based data analysis
+- - 🛰️ Remote sensing and satellite-based data analysis

 ---